brandonmain/russian-troll/README.md

 #### _arpspoof_
 In order to redirect the target's DNS request we need to insert our machine between the target machine and the gateway router.

-Using Wireshark, I started sniffing my own connection and loaded a web browser.
-Doing so allows me to see that the gateway router is located at IP address 192.168.87.1 as displayed in the below screenshot.
+Using the `arp -a` command we can identify IP addresses on the netwrok as well as the gateway.
+From the below screnshot we see that the gateway is located at IP address 10.0.2.1

 <p align="center">
 <img src="img/gateway.png?raw=true" width="500">